mia-platform/documentation/docs/fast_data/configuration/config_maps/aggregation.md

 All those fields might be automatically populated in case there's only one option available.
 :::

 After selecting all the fields, a click to save will add the dependency.
-On the other side, a click to the trash button next to each dependency will remove that dependency.
+On the other side, a click on the trash button next to each dependency will remove that dependency.

-A click to the `Save` button is required to confirm the modifications, adding the created dependencies and removing the deleted ones.
+A click on the `Save`` button is required to confirm the modifications, adding the created dependencies and removing the deleted ones.

 :::warning
-Removing a dependency will remove also its references in the mapping, if there are
+Removing a dependency will remove also its references in the mapping (if there are any)
 :::

 ### Create a Join Dependency with the No Code